Sam Johnson (footballer, born 1992): Port Vale

-Vale secured promotion to League One at the end of 2012–13, and though Johnson did not feature in any league matches, he was named as the club's young player of the season.
+Vale secured promotion to League One at the end of 2012–13.
+Though Johnson did not feature in any league matches, he was named as the club's Young Player of the Season.
 He signed a new two-year contract with the club in May 2013.

 Johnson made his debut in the Football League on 30 November 2013, again away to Walsall, and impressed after keeping a clean sheet in a 2–0 victory.
 After the match, Adams confirmed Johnson would keep goal in the absence of Chris Neal, who had injured his wrist in training.
-He played seven league matches before Neal recovered and was returned to the first team.
-He returned to the first team after Neal picked up another injury on 22 March.
+He played seven league matches before Neal recovered and was returned to the first-team.
+He returned to the first-team after Neal picked up another injury on 22 March.

 Johnson started 2014–15 as the club's first-choice goalkeeper.
-Neal regained his first-team place after six matches, and Johnson was loaned out to Alfreton Town of the Conference Premier in November 2014 to gain more first-team experience.
+Neal regained his first-team place after six matches.
+Johnson was loaned out to Alfreton Town of the Conference Premier in November 2014 to gain more first-team experience.
 He played four matches for Nicky Law's Alfreton before a shoulder injury cut his loan spell short.
 He signed a new one-year contract with the Vale in June 2015.

 As Neal picked up an injury in pre-season, Johnson was due to start 2015–16 as first-choice goalkeeper.
 However, manager Rob Page signed Jak Alnwick days before the opening match of the season after Johnson had a shaky pre-season, leaving Johnson as the club's third-choice goalkeeper.
 He joined National League club FC Halifax Town on 27 November 2015 on a one-month loan.
 His loan was extended to the end of the season after he gained a first-team place.
 He played a total of 25 league matches for the club but could not prevent Halifax from being relegated at the end of 2015–16.
-He did though play at Wembley Stadium in the 2016 FA Trophy Final, and kept a clean sheet as Halifax beat Grimsby Town 1–0.
+He did, though play at Wembley Stadium in the 2016 FA Trophy final and kept a clean sheet as Halifax beat Grimsby Town 1–0.

 In June 2016, it was announced that Johnson would spend 2016–17 on loan at National League club Gateshead.
 He played the first ten league matches of the season, before losing his first-team place to Dan Hanford.
 Having failed to win back a starting place, the loan was cancelled in January 2017.